chemouna/AlgorithmsCatalog/README.md

 start rounding towards the higher bound.
 Coding the calculation this way ensures that the number divided is always positive and hence always rounds as we want it to.

+* we may use a greedy algorithm to evaluate the predicate (like in FairWorkLoad problem from topcoder).
+In other problems, evaluating the predicate can come down to anything from a simple math expression to finding a maximum cardinality matching in a bipartite graph.

 #### Common errors